 Career Pathways: Science and Mathematics, Engineering and Technology

-Academy Overview: Harrisonburg City Public Schools (HCPS) provides all students in all five elementary schools and both middle schools with daily science and mathematics education including units designed as integrative lessons in I-STEM.
-By creating a Governor’s STEM Academy, HCPS expects to raise student aspirations and attract more students to postsecondary education in preparation for the career pathways of Engineering and Technology, and Science and Mathematics.
+Academy Overview: Harrisonburg City Public Schools (HCPS) provides all students in all five elementary schools and both middle schools with science and mathematics education including units designed as integrative lessons in I-STEM.
+By creating a high school Governor’s STEM Academy, HCPS expects to raise student aspirations and attract more students to postsecondary education in preparation for the career pathways of Engineering and Technology, and Science and Mathematics.

 Students in the Academy will be immersed in problem and project-based learning in grades nine through twelve.
 Students in both pathways are required to participate in extracurricular activities including, but are not limited to the Academic Competition Team, Bib Blue ‘Botics (HHS FIRST Robotics team), Environthon, and attendance at local science and mathematics lectures.

 According to the Virginia Workforce Connection, as of September 10, 2012, there were 14,200 unfilled professional, scientific, and technical services jobs in Virginia.
-Graduates seeking well-paying careers need not search fare if their skill sets are a match for the opportunities.
+Graduates seeking well-paying careers need not search far if their skill sets are a match for the opportunities.
 In Harrisonburg and neighboring Rockingham County, there are many science and technology-oriented businesses and industries looking to hire talented, well-educated workers.
 The positions available include those requiring some college and experience as well as those requiring engineering associate’s degrees, Masters of Engineering, and Doctorates.

 Students graduating from the Harrisonburg High School Governor’s STEM Academy will have a strong academic preparation for entering a four-year college majoring in a wide variety of STEM fields.
 They will be well-prepared to continue education in any of Virginia’s high-demand fields of economic growth as identified by the Virginia Economic Development Partnership, including: food processing, clean energy, biotechnology research and development, federal security agencies and providers, information technology, aerospace, and global logistics.